 This program immerses students in the language, culture and history of the Yucatán peninsula.
-In collaboration with Marista University and the newly created Millsaps Yucatán Institute for Language and Culture, students may enroll in courses ranging from introductory Spanish to advanced literature courses.
-Students attend morning classes at Casa Millsaps and practice their conversation skills with Marista University students in the afternoons.
-Students may attend culture classes on Fridays, instead of or in addition to regular classes and conversations.
-We will also have a few weekend excursions to local archaeological sites, historical places, and other sites of cultural and historical interest!
-This is a great opportunity for students to be immersed in the Spanish language while learning about Yucatecan culture.
+In collaboration with Marista University and the Yucatán Institute for Language and Culture, students may enroll in courses ranging from introductory Spanish to advanced literature courses.
+Students will attend classes at Casa Millsaps and practice their conversation skills with Marista University students.
+Culture classes and weekend excursions to local archaeological sites, historical places and other sites of cultural and historical interest are also part of the curriculum.

 Heritage, Identity, and the Politics of Travel in Tanzania

-This course is an immersive introduction to the conduct of fieldwork in the social sciences, focusing on the politics of identity and the ethics of travel in Tanzania.
-Students will engage in Kiswahili language learning, experience multiple exciting locations (including Dar es Salaam, Zanzibar, and Kilimanjaro region), and visit museums and heritage sites as places where we can study identity-making and interrogate the power of the tourist gaze.
-In addition to the activities that we do as a class, students will learn about everyday life in Dar es Salaam, interact and learn daily with Tanzanians, and do activities in the area like going on safari, going to markets and beaches, and hiking to visit ruins of Ottoman colonial strongholds.
+Students will engage in Kiswahili language learning, experience multiple exciting locations (including Dar es Salaam, Bagamoyo, Moshi, and Zanzibar City), and visit museums and heritage sites as places where we can study identity-making and interrogate the power of the tourist gaze.
+You will learn about everyday life in Dar es Salaam, interact and learn daily with Tanzanians and enjoy going on safari, visiting markets and beaches and hiking to the ruins of Ottoman colonial strongholds.

 Field Study in International Management